greenhas/spg_website/content/Communities/2022-11-15-Helpful-summary.md

 ---
 date: 2022-11-15T12:04:28-05:00
-title: "🔗linkblog: my thoughts on 'Q is Dead, Long Live QAnon'"
+title: "🔗 linkblog: my thoughts on 'Q is Dead, Long Live QAnon'"
 tags: ["link","Communities","QAnon"]
 ---
 Helpful summary of the current state of QAnon.